HorizenOfficial/horizen-academy-v2/docs/architecture/modular-vs-monolithic-blockchains.md

 These distinctions make Horizen one of the most flexible modular blockchain networks available today.

-### The Case for Horizen as Web3’s Modular Proof Verification Layer

-Modularization is a necessity for blockchains to evolve beyond their initial utility for storing and exchanging data in a decentralized manner.
-To deliver multi-purpose applications across a variety of industries while maintaining decentralization, blockchains can be broken up into multiple components that are optimized for transaction execution, consensus/security, and data storage.

-This foundational shift is at the heart of Horizen's transformation into "New Horizen," marking a pivotal stride towards addressing the blockchain scalability trilemma with a modular approach that emphasizes proof verification and settlement efficiency.

-[New Horizen](https://horizen.discourse.group/t/zenip-42400-modernizing-horizen-technology-via-a-modular-proof-verification-layer/394/85) embodies Horizen's ambition to significantly reduce the security and verification costs associated with Layer 2 solutions and application-specific chains.
-By employing a Proof-of-Stake consensus mechanism and developing a flexible proof verification system, it aims to enhance interoperability and improve the overall efficiency of the blockchain ecosystem.
-With strategic updates like the introduction of an EVM-compatible sidechain, "New Horizen" is designed to carve out a unique position in the competitive Web3 landscape, focusing on modular blockchain solutions that respond to the increasing demands for scalability, efficiency, and adaptability.

-This initiative envisions alleviating the economic challenges facing Layer 2 solutions and application-specific chains by substantially reducing the costs associated with verifying proofs when settling to another blockchain to inherit their security.
-Starting with zero-knowledge rollups, the potential extends to a broader range of rollups, appchains, and even Web2 services, setting the stage for a more efficient, secure, and collaborative blockchain future.

-Furthermore, New Horizen tackles the composability issue in modular blockchain networks by offering rollups enhanced flexibility in selecting their settlement layers.
-This adaptability is crucial for the seamless integration and interaction of decentralized applications, facilitating the creation of complex, feature-rich applications, improving liquidity, enhancing user experiences, and encouraging the development of innovative financial instruments and services.

-In essence, "New Horizen" represents Horizen's strategic leap forward, establishing a scalable, secure, and flexible infrastructure for decentralized application development and underscoring its commitment to innovation and leadership in modular blockchain solutions.

 ### Ethereum 2.0

 - **Sidechain** = Shards/Shard Chains